Madeleine

 Storage

-2-3 days at room temperature; up to 5 days refrigerated fresh · Up to 2 months in freezer frozen
+2-3 days at room temperature; up to 5 days in the refrigerator fresh · Up to 3 months in the freezer frozen

 Nutrition